Summary of BSP Divisional Guidelines

 • Upload your 1-page summary as a pdf via the regular SICB abstract submission form.

 The summary should be written in plain language and include details about the significance of the research question, methods, and outcomes.
 We are especially interested in new discoveries linking form and function, new hypotheses of morphological development and evolution, and novel applications of morphological sciences.
-Summaries will be judged by a panel of at least three members of the Division of Vertebrate Morphology.
-Eight finalists for the oral competition will be scheduled to present during a single speakers session at the annual meeting.
-Each student will have 15 minutes, which should be broken down into roughly 12 minutes for presentation and 3 minutes for questions from the audience.
-Failure to leave time for questions will result in automatic disqualification.
-The award is made only on the decision of the Davis Oral Presentation judging committee appointed before the meeting by the Chair of the Division.
+Summaries will be judged by a panel of at least three members of the Division of Vertebrate Morphology, and are evaluated based upon the following criteria: 1) verification of eligibility to compete, 2) completeness of the research, 3) contribution of the first (student) author relative to other co-authors.
+Up to eight finalists for the talk competition will be scheduled to present during a single session at the annual meeting.

 the Society for